Who we are

 If you do not wish to have session or persistent cookies stored on your machine, you can turn cookies off in your browser.
 You will still have access to all information and resources at ChanceLight websites.
 However, turning off cookies may affect the functioning of some ChanceLight websites.
 Be aware that disabling cookies in your browser will affect cookie usage at all other websites you visit as well.

 ChanceLight takes the security of all PII very seriously.
-We take precautions to maintain the security, confidentiality, and integrity of the information we collect.
+We take precautions to maintain the security, confidentiality, and integrity of the information we collect at this site.
+Such measures include access controls designed to limit access to the information to the extent necessary to accomplish our mission.
 We also employ various security technologies to protect the information stored on our systems.
 We routinely test our security measures to ensure that they remain operational and effective.

 We take the following steps to secure the information we collect: